spacetimewave/trustnet-engine/CONTRIBUTING.md

 1. Fork the GitHub repository.
 2. Clone the forked repository in your local machine.
+3. Authenticate with GitHub with SSH (step 3.1) or Github CLI (step 3.2):

+   3.1.
+Generate SSH key, and add it to SSH and GitHub.

-3. Login using GitHub CLI saving an encrypted SSH key to push commits
+   3.2.
+Login directly using GitHub CLI, gh login makes all this magic, saving an encrypted SSH key to push commits.

 ```console
 $ gh auth login